chinmayarvind23/AIvaluate/project-plan.md

 - Objective: To accomodate for users of different roles (students, instructors, admins) to create, modify, and delete assignments, as well as giving the ability for instructors and admins to upload rubrics and answer keys, and generate automated grades with the help of AI-powered grading, and allowing for instructors and admins to review the grading.
 - Success Criteria:
   1. Should allow for admins and instructors to create, modify and delete assignments and have changes reflected within 5 seconds
-  2. Should allow admins and instructors to upload rubrics and answer keys for an assignment within 5 seconds
+  2. Should allow admins, instructors, and TAs to upload rubrics and answer keys for an assignment within 5 seconds
   3. Should generate AI-powered automated grades within 15 seconds
-  4. Should give admins and instructors the opportunity to review the grading before approving as final grade within 10 seconds of the assignment being graded by the AI
+  4. Should give admins, instructors, and TAs the opportunity to review the grading before approving as final grade within 10 seconds of the assignment being graded by the AI

 **Feature 4: Assignment submission (submitting assignments, AI-powered feedback on assignment for student and instructor)**
-- Objective: To accomodate for users of different roles (students, instructors, admins) to submit assignments, and receive AI-powered feedback.
+- Objective: To accomodate for users of different roles (students, instructors, TAs, admins) to submit assignments, and receive AI-powered feedback.
 - Success Criteria:
   1. Should allow for students to submit their assignments within 5 seconds
   2. Should generate AI-powered feedback on the students' submissions within 1 minute